 The firm has a dynamic program with multiple resources and tools to help attorneys manage their professional development.
 Through formal mentoring, assignment review partners, practice group leaders, and other informal mentors, each associate has, in effect, a board of advisors.
 These advisors assist associates in getting the work and experience they need to develop and also provide insight into their career development.

 Legal education is an ongoing process at Neal Gerber Eisenberg.
 Associates and partners alike participate in a program of continuing education that couples practice-specific training with general sessions in areas such as legal ethics, business development and practice management.
 Topics are as varied as the interests and needs of program participants: negotiation training, writing and drafting seminars, and workshops such as “Communicating With Greater Authority and Presence” and “Getting the Work Done: Delegating, Supervising, and Investing in Talent,” taught by preeminent experts.

-Formal training programming for first-year associates begins with the Basic Skills Training mandated by the Illinois Bar.
+Formal training programming for first-year associates begins with the First-Year Foundation Series.
 The firm provides this first-year curriculum to help associates better understand the firm’s resources, and to offer valuable practical information and guidance so associates can hit the ground running.
 The First-Year Foundation Series also provides first years with an opportunity to get to know each other and colleagues throughout the firm.

 Mentoring is cultivated at every level of the firm to introduce associates to the firm’s unique culture and the way we practice law.
 Incoming associates are paired with both an associate mentor and a partner mentor.
 Together, they serve as “go to” people at the firm, available to act as a sounding board, to provide introductions, to give informal feedback and to help strategize about career goals.